stonymf/bubble-radio/README.md

 You should be able to `docker compose up --build` and, if your `.env` configuration and network/port settings are correct, everything should start up.

-You can try sending a test POST request with `python src/test_post_request.py <any youtube song url>`
+You can try sending a test POST request with `python src/test_post_request.py <any youtube song url> <an emoji name>`

 If a success status is returned, the song should now be in the downloads directory you specified in the `.env` file.

-Playlists will periodically (every X hours, where X is the value of `PLAYLIST_MAX_LENGTH` from the `.env` file) generate playlist files according to the server and channel that the downloaded songs originated from.
+Playlists will periodically (at a frequency equal to each respective playlist's length) generate playlist files according to the emoji/react that the downloaded songs originated from.
 These playlists will show up in `/playlists`.

-Your streams should be listenable at `https://stream.yoururl.com/<playlist_name>` (provided you have created the subdomain `stream` and routed it to your icecast port) and you should also be able to view the basic frontend by visiting the flask server port, which can also be configured to a subdomain of `yoururl.com`.
+Your streams should be listenable at `https://stream.yoururl.com/<playlist_name>` (provided you have created the subdomain `stream` and routed it to your RADIO_PORT) and you should also be able to view the basic frontend by visiting `https://stream.yoururl.com/demo`

 ### How to live stream to the live mountpoint